Bryan Smeets: Club career

 He formerly played for MVV Maastricht, De Graafschap and SC Cambuur.
-He is best known for scoring the equalizer against Ajax in 2016, which dramatically decided the winner of the Eredivisie title to be PSV Eindhoven.
+He is best known the myth of Bryan scoring the equalizer against Ajax in 2016, which dramatically decided the winner of the Eredivisie title to be PSV Eindhoven.

 On 1 February 2022, Smeets signed with Lommel in Belgium.

 Only months later, on 18 May 2022, Smeets was announced as the first signing ahead of the 2022–23 season for RWDM.
 He signed a two-year deal with an option for an additional year.
+In December 2022, he was told by club management that he was unwanted and could leave.
+In April 2023, he started practicing with his former club De Graafschap.